ngs00/SSIN/README.md

 - ``train_ssin.py``: Train and evaluate SSIN based on k-fold cross validation.
 - ``exec_ssin.py``: Execute the trained SSIN model to calculate detection labels and important absorption peaks.
 Then, make an IR spectrum analysis report through SSIN-LLM.

+---

+## Dataset

+The IR spectrum dataset is available at https://webbook.nist.gov/chemistry